czmirek/POST-only-API-standard/README.md

 IT projects are driven by business requirements.
 Business requirements are ideas from people who pay us developers to realize these ideas into products.
 The standard in this text is described with this in mind.

+❗**Sane HTTP codes**

+REST utilizes the HTTP codes as they are defined in RFC but in practice the status codes are all over the place.

+❗**Validation models**

+REST does not say anything about how the interactions between clients and servers should look like when we consider validations of requests.

 # ✨ The POST only API standard ✨

 **Pretext about JSON casing**